 [email protected]:~# dd if=/dev/zero of=/swap.dat bs=1024 count=512k [email protected]:~# mkswap /swap.dat [email protected]:~# swapon /swap.dat [email protected]:~# vim /etc/fstab

 vim is started to edit, add the following to the end of /etc/fstab file

 And add this under [mysqld]

-Finally, reload mysql
+Finally, reload MySQL

 [email protected]:~# service mysqld reload

 From the New Relic account, I also noticed that the PHP was taken up memory, so I upgraded my server version of PHP from 5.5 to version 7.
-That helped my issue and after this changes to the server, I have not had an issue with MySql connection going away.
+That helped my issue and after these changes to the server, I have not had an issue with MySql connection going away.